Last updated on July 2, 2026

 Wrap Up

 There you have it, folks!
 A comprehensive list of the best mana-doubling cards in Magic.
 They span a wide range of mechanics and sets, each with unique ways to build around and capitalize on the extra mana.
-The dichotomy between the high-risk high-reward of Chaos Moon versus the safety of Mana Reflection versus the sudden explosion of mana with High Tide leaves you with endless possibilities.
+The dichotomy between the high-risk high-reward of Mana Flare versus the safety of Mana Reflection versus the sudden explosion of mana with High Tide leaves you with endless possibilities.

 What do you think the best mana doubler is?
 Which ones do you prefer to run in your decks?
-Let us know over on Twitter and don’t forget to check out our other Commander content.
+Let us know in the Draftsim Discord, and check out The Daily Upkeep newsletter to stay up to date on all the latest MTG news.

 Follow Draftsim for awesome articles and set updates: